intershop/helm-charts/charts/iom/docs/Metrics.rst

   - *"namespace": "iom.appserver"* is an example only.
 The value *iom.appserver* will be used as prefix, when showing the metrics in *Datadog*.
   - *"metrics": [ "application_\*", "base_gc_\*" ]* is an example only.
 This configuration selects the metrics to be shown in *Datadog*.
 The current configuration is showing all metrics, that are beginning with *application_* and *base_gc_*.
 In fact, at the time of writing, IOM provides more than 20.000 metrics.
-You have to select in which ones you are interessted in.
+You have to select the metrics, that you are interessted in.
 To get the full list of available metrics, please see `Quickstart guide of microprofile-metrics-smallrye <https://github.com/wildfly/quickstart/blob/main/microprofile-metrics/README.adoc#accessing-the-metrics>`_ how to get the complete list.